 There exists a wide range of central battery emergency lighting supply and test systems to ensure your facility’s unique dependable energy supply needs are met.
-Standard products include AC/AC static inverter systems, and more compact units for smaller installations.
+Standard products include AC/AC static inverter systems and more compact units for smaller installations.
 Click here for Lighting Inverter Systems.

-Central Battery Systems vs Self-Contained Emergency Lights?
+Central Battery Emergency Systems vs Self-Contained Emergency Lights?

-While a central battery emergency lighting system may be more expensive to install in the short term, it remains one of the most popular choices for emergency lighting due to a wide range of benefits over self-contained emergency lighting.
+While a central battery emergency lighting system may be more expensive to install in the short term, it remains one of the most popular choices for emergency lighting due to its wide range of benefits over self-contained emergency lighting.